All the Right Gear to Survive

 I suspect that there are some thumb-rules that suggest the mattress characteristics that best suit your body.
 I recall that there lots of charts hanging near the stock.

-After much indecision, I went the MSR Pocket Rocket butane burner.
+After much indecision, I went with the MSR Pocket Rocket butane burner.
 It’s small, folds up into a small plastic case and uses commonly found butane containers of various sizes and made by a few different companies.
 I’ve used it for making tea and coffee and cooking dinners.
 It’s fine.
 Very convenient and effective.

 As to utensils, I got lucky to find an anodized aluminium pot set (pot, pan and cute kettle) in Kathmandu, marked down hugely.
 Seems there were only a few sets in torn boxes, so presumably old stock.
 But they are working out perfectly.